gvwilson/sensibleadventures/bookster/bookster.md

 before, out the door into a stream of people.
 "Come on!" someone shouted, maybe at her, maybe at themselves, maybe just to shout.
 The sting of smoke was stronger now.
 Another crash of breaking glass.
-More shouting up ahead, too far away for her to make out words, but there was no mistaking the tone, angry and exulting.
+More shouting up ahead, too far away for her to make out words, angry and exulting.

 A lone bosun's mate tried to stem the tide.
 "Get back in your beds or I'll arrest the lot of you!"
 She stepped in front of a bare-legged man in a winter-weight coat, reached for his sleeve, was knocked aside by someone else.
 "Hey!"
 She spun around, helpless and seething.
 Erileine hurried past her, head down, her heart in her throat.
-She didn't know what was happening, not yet, but she knew it was bad.
+She didn't know what was happening, but something told her it was bad—very bad.

 Up a dozen broad, shallow stairs, past a man kicking and kicking to work cobblestones loose for other people to snatch up, around a corner